ScreenCloud ArrowBack

 Show the date, upcoming events, and a countdown timer together

-You can also bring it all together, with an oversized date and month overview, a list of what’s happening, and a countdown timer for your next big event.
+You can bring it all together, with an oversized date and month overview, a list of what’s happening, and a countdown timer for your next big event.

 All you need is a ScreenCloud channel that can turn your Google Calendar into a widget.
 Click the Channels tab, add a new one, and choose a layout with multiple widgets.
 Then click each section of the screen and add the calendar app you want.
 The Date and Calendar apps both require large widgets; the Count Down Timer app can run as a news-style ticker along the bottom of your screen.